sudipbasu/Face-Recognition/README.md

 2. Convert the dataset into python features_extraction_to_csv.py.
 3. To take the attendance run python attendance_taker.py .
 4. Check the Database by python app.py.
+## Conclusion
+The face recognition project aims to develop a sophisticated system capable of accurately identifying and verifying individuals using facial features.
+By leveraging advanced machine learning techniques and addressing ethical concerns, the project seeks to contribute to the advancement of secure, efficient, and fair biometric recognition technologies.

 ### Note: It's highly recommended to use some standard IDE's such as VS Code or PyCharm etc.